 Objective: Incentivize multifamily developers to increase the number of affordable units and/or units for special needs groups in their projects.
 Amend the Density Bonus sections of the Zoning Code to strengthen HIP and to ensure consistency with State Density Bonus Law by November 2021.
+Incentivize 100 additional units.

 Target Date: HIP implementation is ongoing, 2021-2029.
-Amendments will take place by January 2022.
+Amendments will take place by April 2022.

 E5.
 Mortgage Credit Certificate Allocations: The Sacramento Housing and Redevelopment Agency (SHRA) will seek Mortgage Credit Certificate (MCC) allocations from the State of California and funding from the California Housing Finance Agency to provide low interest loans and down payment assistance for first-time low- and moderate-income homebuyers.
-The County will promote the MCC program to the residents of the Environmental Justice Communities, who are most likely to have been historically excluded from homeownership by mortgage redlining practices.
+The County will promote the MCC program to the residents of the areas sensitive to displacement and Environmental Justice Communities, who are most likely to have been historically excluded from homeownership by mortgage redlining practices.